markusaksli/ai-music/README.md

 **All of these methods can be biased towards generating less rests (SEP tokens between groups of notes played at the same time) and more notes by using the `creativity` argument.**

 # Samples
 While attempting to train a model to generate novel sequences of music based off of the input we ran into a lot of overfitting due to the relatively small dataset.
 Previously we attempted to use a classic Transformer Seq2Seq model with both an encoder and decoder.
-This led to poor results with either underfitting and generating noisy sequences, completely overfitting and generating training sequence one-to-one regardless of the input.
+This led to poor results with either underfitting and generating noisy sequences, or completely overfitting and generating a training sequence one-to-one regardless of the input.

 https://user-images.githubusercontent.com/54057327/149260274-8340f525-db13-43d9-b87d-16347a23e9a4.mp4